| |

 travellers" (the Tibetan angels).
 This lineage was initiated during the

-first dissemination of the Buddhadharma in Tibet.
+first dissemination of the Buddhadharma in Tibet, the one founding the Old

 In Nyingma, Dzogchen is called "Ati-yoga" ("supreme, extraordinary yoga"),